RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Get Global Application Commands.md

 Getting Global Application Commands {#getglobalcommands}
 =============
-- Execute the `DiscordCoreAPI::ApplicationCommands::getGlobalApplicationCommandsAsync()` function, with a return value of type `auto` or `Vector<DiscordCoreAPI::ApplicationCommand>`.
+- Execute the `DiscordCoreAPI::ApplicationCommands::getGlobalApplicationCommandsAsync()` function, with a return value of type `auto` or `std::vector<DiscordCoreAPI::ApplicationCommand>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp